piotr-machura/website/src/personal-server.md

 version: '3'
 services:
   # Service sections will go here

+networks:
+  default:
+    name: service_network
 ```
+Containers under the `services` key are automatically added to the default network.
+We have therefore rennamed it to
+`service_network` for clarity.

 ## Reverse proxy
 All of our services (with email being the only exception) will be served through an instance of the nginx web server